f15gdsy/2D-Light-of-Sight-Unity/README.md

 ## TODO in the next version
 1. Add suport for 2D colliders.
 2. Support for Unity 5.
+Currently in Unity 5, full screen light has issue with capsule collider, but other parts works fine.

 <br>